Kevin Burns (mayor): Mayor

 Burns was elected mayor of North Miami in May 2005.
-Burns' campaign and administration mainly focused on education.
+Burns's campaign and administration mainly focused on education.
 His administration helped construct an agreement between the City of North Miami and the Miami-Dade County School Board that brought four new schools to North Miami by 2010.
-He was term-limited, and was not be able to seek reelection in 2009.
+He was term-limited, and was not able to seek reelection in 2009.

 Burns ran for mayor of North Miami again in 2014 to replace mayor Lucie Tondreau, who was suspended from office.
 Burns lost the election to Dr. Smith Joseph.

 Senate and State Senate campaigns

 In February 2009, Burns announced his campaign to seek the seat in the United States Senate being vacated by incumbent Mel Martinez.
 In May 2010, he dropped out of the Senate race and ran for the Florida state senate.
 Burns lost to Gwen Margolis in the Democratic primary for State Senate District 35 in August 2010.
 Burns ran in 2016 for the open Florida state senate district 38, in the Democratic primary.
 He lost the August 30 primary to Daphne Campbell, garnering 15.26% of the vote and 4,437 votes.